turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_sql.markdown

 ## Wrapup

-Return to your Gist from Warmup and improve your answers.
+Return to the warmup questions and improve your answers.